Person Centred Care in general practice

 - accountable and transparent.

-The Person Centred Care practice program has objectives and outcomes that are aligned with the quadruple aim of healthcare:
+The Initiative has objectives and outcomes that are aligned with the quadruple aim of healthcare:

 Watch this video and hear one of our Person Centred Care practices tell you about the journey they have had so far on the program.